Want to save time and stress on food? Try a cooking co-op with friends!

 Julie and I joined one recently and last night was our first experience picking up the dinner from our friends and enjoying (every bite of) it.
 Julie loved the fact that she didn’t need to prepare dinner (she was able to do a ton of other things on Her List) and I loved the fact that Julie loved it.

-How does a dinner group work?
+How does a cooking co-op work?

 You find three other families nearby to participate.
 Each family is assigned a day of the week (excluding Friday and the weekend).
 When your assigned day comes, you prepare enough dinner to feed your family and the three others.
 The other families come by to pick up their dinner and you’re done.